luisbebber/nlw-expert-basic/README.md

 # nlw-expert-basic
-Project with html, css and javascript created at the Nex Level Week event from Rocketseat.
+Project with html, css and javascript created at the Nex Level Week event organized by Rocketseat.